 Green Spring Gardens, Alexandria, Virginia

-Green Spring Gardens packs a lot into its 31 acres—demonstration gardens, horticulture center and library, ponds, paths, and a Historic House built in 1780.
+Green Spring Gardens packs a lot into its 31 acres.
+There are demonstration gardens, ponds, paths, a horticulture center with an extensive library, and a Historic House that was built in 1780.
 It’s a hidden oasis of beauty and inspiration in the midst of busy Fairfax County.